Waves are influenced by wind, tides, and swell, and while the ocean floor also plays a role, it’s minor at best.

 When winter arrives, swells from Alaska travel south down the coast of California.

-South Ocean Beach, which is located just south-west of the Golden Gate Bridge, is open to all open-ocean swells that run north to south.
+South Ocean Beach, located just southwest of the Golden Gate Bridge, is open to all open-ocean swells that run north to south.

 It is one big swell magnet.